 What is Aloe Vera?

-Aloe Vera is a succulent plant, meaning it stores water in it’s leaves (aloe vera is 94% water).
-It grows up to about 36 inches tall and spreads outward by offsets or “pups” (picture bellow) to form a wide cluster of chubby leaves.
+Aloe Vera is a succulent plant, meaning it stores water in its leaves (it is 94% water).
+It grows up to about 36 inches tall and spreads outward by offsets or “pups” (picture below) to form a wide cluster of chubby leaves.